IraduhayeBukuruPaterne1/Driver_license/README.md

 # 🇧🇮 Driver’s License Digital System – Capstone Project

-##  Description
+##  ##Description##

+this is my capstone project: a digital driver’s license system designed for Burundi.

+This project addresses the challenge of slow, centralized, and paper-based license issuance systems, especially for people living in rural areas.

-This project is a **full-stack prototype** for digitizing the driver’s license application and verification process in Burundi.
-It provides an accessible web interface for applicants to verify their identity via OTP or fingerprint (simulated), upload driving school certificates, and receive a QR-embedded digital license.
-Traffic officers and government agencies can use the backend for real-time license verification.
+The platform enables citizens to apply for a driver’s license online using their National ID and either an OTP or fingerprint, upload their driving school certificate, and receive a license with a scannable QR code.
 The goal is to **decentralize**, **streamline**, and **digitally secure** public services — starting with licensing.

 ---

-## 🔗 GitHub Repository
+**GitHub Repository**

 👉 [Click here to view the project repository](https://github.com/IraduhayeBukuruPaterne1/Driver_license)